-4.8 We have also presented our interpretation to two neighbouring local planning authorities - The Yorkshire Dales National Park and Allerdale Borough Council in the recent past and both planning authorities have issued CLEUDs confirming that whilst the use of the properties were a C2 use, based on the facts of the case, they did not consider that the use was a material change of use from the C3 Use.
+4.8 We have previously presented our interpretation to both the Yorkshire Dales National Park and Allerdale Borough Council in the recent past, and both planning authorities have issued CLEUDs confirming that whilst the use of the properties was a C2 use, based on the facts of the case, they did not consider that the use was a material change of use from the C3 Use.
 Copies of the issued certificates are included as Appendix A to this Statement.
 Please note that in both these cases up to four children were proposed to be housed in the properties.
-The Property only accommodates two children so the change of the character in the Property is significantly reduced with fewer comings and goings than in the examples provided.
+The Property would only accommodate two children so the change of the character in the Property would be significantly reduced with fewer comings and goings than in the examples provided.